1933 – 1970s

 Tony’s Take

-“First mover in Turf City's masterplan — District 11 pedigree, about 4 minutes' walk to Sixth Avenue MRT, and the first non-landed launch in the Swiss Club subzone in 33 years.
-Strong for family upgraders who value schools and long-term estate upside; compare carefully on price when PSF is released.”
+“First mover in Turf City's masterplan — District 11 pedigree, 4 minutes' walk to Sixth Avenue MRT, and the first non-landed launch in the Swiss Club subzone in 33 years.
+Show-unit floor plans are now out (BS2, CS1, DPS1); strong for family upgraders who value schools and long-term estate upside — register for pricing and my stack shortlist when preview opens.”

 Tony Lee